TheOsceola - FSU defensive end Patrick Payton named ACC Defensive Rookie of the Year

 After an impactful first season on the field, Florida State redshirt freshman defensive end Patrick Payton received some recognition from the ACC.

-Payton was named the ACC's Defensive Rookie of the Year Wednesday afternoon.
-The Miami native had a breakout season, recording 29 tackle, five sacks and four tackles for loss along with three pass breakups and a forced fumble.
+Payton was named the ACC's Defensive Rookie of the Year on Wednesday afternoon.
+The Miami native had a breakout season, recording 29 tackles, four sacks and five tackles for loss along with three pass breakups and a forced fumble.

+He led all ACC freshmen in sacks and was second among ACC freshman in TFLs behind teammate Joshua Farmer.

 Payton may not have had the season he did had Jared Verse not missed time due to injury.
 During that time, Payton broke onto the scene, bolstering FSU's depth at the position as a capable pass-rusher.